Media and Cultural Studies

 Media and Place

-The Media and Place cluster brings together researchers at different career stages to explore the relations between media, culture and the geopolitics of place.
-We are interested in ‘place’ as a geographical location, and will focus on the role the media plays in cultural, social, political and representational processes.
-We will also consider marginal, hyperlocal and alternative spaces in the UK, Europe, Africa, the Caribbean and beyond, specifically looking at the role of the media in current debates on identity, borders and migration, as well as the persistence of colonial and imperial legacies in the current, post-Brexit moment and the Western-centric blindness/amnesia towards politics outside the West.
-Recent research has addressed issues such as:
+The Media, Journalism and Place cluster brings together an interdisciplinary group of researchers at different career stages to explore the themes of and interactions between media, journalism, and the notion of place.
+While communities of place are often bound by geographic location or locations, we suggest ‘place’ can also be viewed as an imaginary and discursive construct within both local, regional, and international contexts, where struggles for meaning and representation are constantly being rethought and re-negotiated.
+The cluster also considers marginal, hyperlocal and alternative spaces in the UK, Europe, Africa, the Caribbean and beyond.
+We explore the ways media and journalism impact on current debates on identity, borders and migration, as well as the persistence of colonial and imperial legacies in the current, post-Brexit moment and the Western-centric blindness/amnesia towards politics outside the West.
+The cluster also considers the wider role that journalism and media play in cultural, social, political, and representational processes.
+The cluster’s areas of research activity include the following:

 Popular Music Studies